andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 # Different types of navigations

-See in the next image te example of "**Bottom Tabs**" navigation and his butons in the lower part of the app:
+See in the next image the example of "**Bottom Tabs**" navigation and his butons in the lower part of the app:

 ![bottom tabs](images/bottom-tabs.png)